fwojciec/w11i.me/src/posts/nextjs-userouter-testing.md

 path: '/next-js-userouter-testing'
 date: '2019-09-02'
 author: 'Filip'
-excerpt: "Here's a quick tip on how to test Next.js components which utilize the useRouter hook."
+excerpt: 'A quick tip on how to test Next.js components which utilize the useRouter hook.'
 tags: ['next.js', 'react', 'typescript', 'testing', 'useRouter', 'context']
 ---